 Day 2 Embera Indigenous People & Panama Canal Expansion & Panama Railway

-This afternoon you will experience a once in a lifetime opportunity to experience history in the making by observing close-up the Panama Canal Expansion works on the new Gatun Locks.
+This afternoon you will experience a once-in-a-lifetime opportunity to experience history in the making by observing a close-up the Panama Canal Expansion works on the new Gatun Locks.
 Panama embarked on a major project to expand the Panama Canal a decade ago.
 The US$6.25 billion project, due to be completed in 2016 will give the waterway the needed competitive advantage to operate successfully for at least another century.
 The Panama Canal celebrated its 100th anniversary on August 15, 2014.

 Night at the TRYP PANAMA CENTRO HOTEL - EL CANGREJO (BLD)